 - A dedicated stainless steel brush that you only use for aluminum.
 Write “aluminum” on it so it doesn’t get used for anything else.

 A place to weld

 - A metal bench would be nice.
 I don’t have one.
 Stopping your weld to put out a fire is a pain in the ass.
 This happens to me all the time.

 - A squirt bottle with water.
 This is not for cooling the work, it’s for putting out small fires that aren’t big enough to use a fire extinguisher on.
 Cooling aluminum rapidly may cause it to crack in or near the weld.

 - A fire extinguisher might not be a bad idea if you don’t want to get fired for burning down the shop.

-- This next one is VERY important: a heavy long sleeve cotton work shirt.
+- It’s VERY important: a heavy long sleeve cotton work shirt.
 TIG welding produces more UV radiation than any other welding process.
 The first time I used the TIG I was wearing a tee shirt.
 I used the welder for 10 min if even that.
-The front of my biceps and a spot at the bottom of my neck were painfully burned with blisters and peeling skin.
+I was painfully burned with blisters and peeling skin on my biceps and neck.
 I just takes a few minutes to do some serious burning.

 That’s enough of the shopping list.
 On with the useful tips

 Tip #1 — Clean the aluminum